virtusize/virtusize_auth_android/README.md

-### 2. Create a Custom URL Scheme for Virtusize SNS Autn
+### 2. Create a Custom URL Scheme for Virtusize SNS Auth

 The SNS authentication flow requires opening a Chrome Custom Tab, which will load a web page for the user to login with their SNS account.
-A custom URL scheme must be defined to return the login response to your app from a Chrome Custom Tab.
+In order to return the login response from a Chrome Custom Tab to your app, a custom URL scheme must be defined inside the manifest.

 Edit your `AndroidManifest.xml` file to include an intent filter and a `<data>` tag for the custom URL scheme.